Huder/custom-texture-page/README.md

-# custom-texture-page
+# Custom Texture Page for generated sprites
 Custom texture page on constant grid for GameMaker Studio 2

-Why Create a Custom Texture Page System?
+# Why Create a Custom Texture Page System?

 GameMaker Studio 2 does not place sprites generated using the sprite_create* family of functions onto an existing texture page.
 Instead, it creates a new texture page with only that single sprite on it.
 This causes significant issues with texture swaps during gameplay, especially when a large number of such sprites are created.